rixx/books.rixx.de/src/reviews/1998/kalle-blomquist-meisterdetektiv.md

 discoveries and sneaking, and undiluted childhood has a very special place for me.

 Apparently he's known as [Bill Bergson](https://en.wikipedia.org/wiki/Bill_Bergson) in English.

+## Further Reading

+Kalle Blomquist alway stood out to me for being real in a way that other detective books did not and could not reach.
+The three ???, or TKKG, or similar books could not compete because they were too excited, too dramatised.
+The best I can recommend are basically all the other books by [Astrid Lindgred](https://books.rixx.de/reviews/by-author/#Astrid%20Lindgren), who is consistently good or great.